appfoundry/Reliant/Example/README.md

-# Objective-C dependency injection in 4 easy steps
+# Tutorial: Objective-C dependency injection in 4 easy steps

-In this example we'll show you how to easily apply dependency injection (DI) in your code with [Reliant](https://github.com/appfoundry/Reliant).
+In this tutorial we'll show you how to easily apply dependency injection (DI) in your code with [Reliant](https://github.com/appfoundry/Reliant).

 In a few easy steps you'll learn how to set up a very simple 'Hello World' DI scenario and along the way we'll explain why DI is actually kinda neat :).

+You can either follow this tutorial from scratch or just explore the finished product in the accompanying 'HelloReliant' project.

 ## Step 1: Importing Reliant
 Let's start by creating a new project and make it an 'empty' application.
 You know how to do this so let's not go into detail here.